Falagard/centauri-game-engine/README.md

 # Centauri Game Engine

-The Centauri Game Engine uses BabylonHx as its rendering engine and adds pathfinding, artificial intelligence systems, entity component systems, and more to create a full game engine.
+The Centauri Game Engine uses BabylonHx as its rendering engine and adds pathfinding, (and eventually artificial intelligence systems, entity component systems, and more) to create a full game engine.

 To get the engine running, do the following: